davidpallmann/hashnode-backups/cl0fsjdwp01ibxcnv1c5m5f1v.md

     F. Would you like to deploy a test environment? **Y**

 5. Sit back and watch Copilot set things up.
 As the display explains, Copilot creates infrastructure, configuration, an ECS cluster, IAM roles, a security group, an Internet Gateway, private subnets, and a VPC.
-It builds your Docker container and uploads it to Amazon Elastic Container Register (ECR).
+It builds your Docker container and uploads it to Amazon Elastic Container Registry (ECR).

     ![copilot-init-2.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646512606501/xvV6UT1Gt.png)